 Farkle reminds me a bit of Yahtzee, but you choose how many times you roll with the risk of rolling a “Farkle” and losing your points at any time.

 Players pass chips around in this fast-paced race to win the pot.

 This game is SO easy, and SO fun as a family game or a group game when you have friends over.
-Each person has a set of dice and you race to get different combinations.
+Each person has a set of dice and you race through dice rolls to get different combinations.
 I strongly recommend getting the set with the “77 Ways to Play” card deck so you’re not on the hook for coming up with your own each round.
 Also make sure you have enough sets of dice for each person to have his or her own.
 I bought four sets of dice and we have a five-person family.
 Not my strongest showing.
 I now own eight sets of dice for family game night.